nmeri17/suphle-docs/src/docs/v1/container/index.md

 #### Telescope methods

 The telescope contains methods that hook into observable functionality on the container.
 These are meta-test methods i.e. just as test code is separate from production code, telescope observations are for debugging and shouldn't be pushed along with test code, except you're contributing to the container itself.
+When this is the case, our objective is to make the container's labyrinthine operations as transparent as possible.

 ##### Selective monitoring